With so much discussion of the need to alkalize, one of the biggest questions people have is whether or not to drink alkaline water.

 Neutralization of acids depends on the presence of buffers.
 For example, if you add a weak acid to a glass of water with a pH of 8 that has no buffering capacity, the pH will immediately drop—just as you’d expect.
 But, if you add the same amount of acid to a glass of buffered water, the pH will barely change.
 A buffer neutralizes the acid, leaving the solution’s pH unchanged.
 Buffers contribute to alkalinity which is defined as the ability to neutralize acids.
 Alkalinity is different from the term alkaline which simply refers to pH.
 In water and in the human body, buffers are predominantly bicarbonates.
 They neutralize acids by scavenging hydrogen ions (H+).

-The consumption of acids or bases does not necessarily balance cellular pH.
+So you can see that the consumption of acids or bases does not necessarily balance cellular pH.
 And while drinking alkaline water sometimes increases urine pH, it is not an indicator that the body’s pH is in balance.
 When measuring the fluids of the body, (particularly saliva and urine) several factors should be interpreted together to get an accurate picture.
 Equally important measurements of these fluids are: resistivity/conductivity, specific gravity, and rH2.
 One measurement without the others can be misleading.
 Measuring the pH of urine (a reflection of what the body is letting go of) is an oversimplification.
 Increased urine pH could also mean that the body is having to get rid of excessive alkaline minerals that are not in a form the body can utilize.

 pH and the buffering capacity of water

 A lot of people think pure water has a pH of 7.
 This is another misconception.
 Pure water (water without anything in it) can only have a pH of 7 in a vacuum.
-This is because pure water is hungry.
+This is because pure water is empty/hungry.
 It immediately absorbs CO2 (carbon dioxide) from the atmosphere to form carbonic acid.
 The resulting water becomes slightly acidic but its acidity (opposite of alkalinity) is weak.
 It is too weak to have an acidifying affect on the body.
 So, just because water has a pH below 7 does not necessarily mean that it is bad water.
 Many natural springs and rivers have a healthy (buffered) pH that is slightly below 7.
 This enables the water to hold more minerals.